 Due to their increased size and weight, any collision with a bus and a passenger vehicle can have catastrophic consequences for you and for everyone else involved.
 Serious injuries and personal losses are not uncommon when vehicles as large as commercial and municipal buses crash, especially when the incident occurs at highway speeds.

 If were hurt because of a bus driver or company’s negligence, you may want to talk to a Montgomery County bus accident lawyer about recovery options.
-A seasoned Montgomery County injury attorney could help you construct a comprehensive civil case and seek restitution for all your recoverable damages.
+A seasoned local injury attorney could help you construct a comprehensive civil case and seek restitution for all your recoverable damages.

 Recovering Available Losses After a Bus Wreck